 "Feeds the line through the center of the shaft."

-Best Compact: IEBIYO Fishing Pole for Kids at Amazon
+Best Compact: ODDSPRO Kids Fishing Pole at Amazon

-"Features six adjustable sections that collapse to just 13.7 inches."
+"Features adjustable sections that collapse into its carrying case."

-Best Complete Kit: Lanaak Kids Fishing Rod & Reel Combo Kit with Tackle Box at Amazon
+Best Complete Kit: Lanaak Kids Fishing Rod & Reel Combo Kit at Amazon

 "Incorporates everything your child could need for a fun-filled day by the water."